fiksn/kubestart/README.md

 docker run -it -v $HOME/.kube:/root/.kube fiksn/kubestart
 ```

-It is possible to reuse .kube data then also with a Windows version of kubectl or just run it in a container all the time.
+It is possible to reuse .kube data with a Windows version of kubectl or just run it in a container.
 In that case it might make sense
-to also mount /external in the container (so you can use external scripts from different repos).
+to mount /external in the container (so you can use external scripts from different repos).

 ## What does this thing do?

 This a quite lame (but quick) way to initialize your work environment.
-This way you can use use our internal Kubernetes cluster.
+This way you can use our internal Kubernetes cluster.
 It will download latest kubectl, set-up all configuration and
 finally also create a cryptographic key and certificate signing request (CSR) and submit it through the Kubernetes API for approval.

 The last step is necessary only until we set-up authentication through Active Directory.